javatalent115/Enterprise-Assignment/README.md

 -Go to file Main.java and follow the "green" comments

--Chill! <--- Go to Json.html in directory scr/main/resources/static/ and edit what you like
+-Go to Json.html in directory scr/main/resources/static/ and edit the file what you like

+-Chill!

 *Default website url is: http://localhost:8080/Json.html